-- 2. Describe any other restrictions on eligibility, if applicable (examples: the Court serves only misdemeanor offenses, beneficiaries must live in a specific service area like a county or region).
-Financial assistance will be for program candidates who cannot afford program-associated or daily living expenses.
-As most counseling will be provided through the VA and other program partners, financial assistance for counseling will be for program participants with counseling needs beyond what the VA can provide, given reasonable means of transportation, access, and program offerings. - 3.
+- Describe any other restrictions on eligibility, if applicable (examples: the Court serves only misdemeanor offenses, beneficiaries must live in a specific service area like a county or region).
+N/A - 3.
 If your organization receives grant funds, it will be responsible for tracking each individual Veteran, their dependents, and survivors that receive grant-funded service(s).
 The number of unduplicated Veterans, dependents and survivors, as well as cumulative totals, will be reported to the FVA quarterly. - a.
-Estimated Number of Clients to be Served Enter the estimated number of unduplicated Veterans, Dependents, and Surviving Spouses to be served by the Proposed Project.
+Estimated Number of Clients to be Served - Enter the estimated number of unduplicated Veterans, Dependents, and Surviving Spouses to be served by the Proposed Project.
 The information to be entered is a number.
 Do not enter a percentage and do not enter a range.

 Performance Measure Estimated Number of Clients to be Served Number of Veterans served.
 50 Veterans (Required performance measure for all applicants.)
 50 veteralis Number of Dependents served.
-0 Dependente (Required performance measure if served.)
+0 Domon donta (Required performance measure if served.)
 0 Dependents Number of Veterans' Surviving Spouses served.
-0 Surviving Snouge (Required performance measure if served.)
+0 Sumining Summer (Required performance measure if served.)
 0 Surviving Spouses Total Estimated Number of Clients to be Served 50 Total Unduplicated Beneficiaries